You are here

 Retired from VF's Board of Directors since 2011

-Ursula Botz, John Dustan, Dr. Vera Frinton, Yuri Fulmer, Jake C. Kerr, John McLernon, Floyd Murphy, Ida Goodreau, Gord MacDougall and Brandt Louie.
+Chief Justice Robert Bauman, Kevin Bent, Ursula Botz, John Dustan, Dr. Vera Frinton, Yuri Fulmer, Jake C. Kerr, John McLernon, Floyd Murphy, Ida Goodreau, Gord MacDougall, Brandt Louie and Malik Talib.

 Honorary Governors' Council